History of African Americans in Los Angeles: Gentrification

 African American neighborhoods in South Los Angeles have been gentrified.
 Many Latinos have moved to their historical neighborhoods.

 Suburbs

 African Americans have faced significant challenges when attempting to integrate into predominantly white suburban areas.
 Following 1960, they began to establish a presence in a limited number of suburbs, which triggered a rapid exodus of white residents during the white flight from places such as Compton and later Inglewood.
-However, there were notable exceptions for suburbs including Pasadena, Monrovia, and Pacoima, where black communities had established longstanding historical ties.
-After 1980, the movement of African Americans into suburban regions increased, with many residing alongside Hispanic populations in emerging majority-minority suburbs such as Compton, Inglewood, Hawthorne, Carson and Gardenia.
+However, there were notable exceptions for suburbs including Pasadena and Monrovia, where black communities had established longstanding historical ties.
+After 1980, the movement of African Americans into suburban regions increased, with many residing alongside Hispanic populations in emerging majority-minority suburbs such as Compton, Inglewood, Hawthorne, Carson and Gardena.